How to apply for a residence permit for studies at a university or university college.

 - a document showing that you have been awarded a study grant or a wage (applies to doctoral students) with details of the amount and the period during which you will receive the money.

-If permission is required from a central bank or equivalent to move money out of your country, you must enclose the relevant certificate with your application.
+If permission is required from a central bank or equivalent to move money out of your country, you must enclose the relevant certificate.

 Check the requirements of Swedish embassy or consulate general Note that the embassy or consulate general where you submit your application may require additional documents.
 You will find more information and contact information on the website of the relevant embassy or consulate general.